Bone Broth Recipe

 Get moving with glucosamine and other GAGs.
 Studies show that amino acids may help to reduce inflammation and heal joints.

-Collagen and gelatin are two main properties believed to create healthy hair, skin, and nails.
+Collagen and gelatin are two key components believed to contribute to healthy hair, skin, and nails.

 Bones are loaded with minerals like calcium and magnesium.
 Consuming these minerals may help to improve the strength and condition of your own bones.

-May help to reduce white blood cells, which cause symptom related to cold and flu.
-May also help to reduce auto-immune conditions.
+It may help to reduce white blood cells, which cause symptoms related to cold and flu.
+It may also help to reduce autoimmune conditions.

 Here is a quick rundown on how to make your own “magic in a mug!”